zhou-lei5/MRAS/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-MRAS is designed to identify crucial RNA-binding proteins (RBPs) responsible for splicing variations in diverse scenarios, including cancer vs. normal, primary vs. recurrence, and more, not just in bulk data but also in single-cell data.
+MRAS (Master Regulator analysis of Alternative Splicing) is designed to identify the critical splicing factors whose altered expression drives the extensive splicing abnormalities, particularly in the biological scenario of lacking spliceosomal mutations or other known manipulations causing splicing disorders.

 ## The Overview of MRAS